endoflife-date/endoflife.date/products/ubuntu.md

 During the lifetime of an Ubuntu release, Canonical provides security maintenance.
 Basic Security Maintenance covers binary packages that reside in the `main` and `restricted` components of the Ubuntu archive, typically for a period of 5 years from LTS release.

 Extended Security Maintenance (ESM) provides security updates on Ubuntu LTS releases for additional 5 years.
-It is available with the Ubuntu Advantage subscription or a Free subscription.
+It is available with the Ubuntu Pro subscription or a Free subscription.
 Please see the [Ubuntu Website]({{page.link}}) for details.

 The dates for active and security support are taken from [here](https://github.com/canonical-web-and-design/ubuntu.com/blob/master/static/js/src/chart-data.js) what is used for the graph rendering on the [Release Cycle Page](https://ubuntu.com/about/release-cycle).